Sustainability Is a Financial Argument. Treat It Like One.

 ESG rating agencies vary in the approach they take to rate companies.
 They all vary in measurements, metrics and analyses.
 This causes frustration for both companies and investors.

-Artificial Intelligence is increasingly being using by rating agencies, investors and analysts to understand company performance better and make predictions on future performance.
+Artificial Intelligence is increasingly being used by rating agencies, investors and analysts to understand company performance better and make predictions on future performance.

 The power of technology in business environments has been discovered and unleashed.